PMTA lab testing of e-liquid.

 To get things started on the right foot, it’s essential to establish clear expectations for the project.
 This means sitting down with your consultant before any major work begins to agree on timelines, key deliverables, and how you’ll communicate.
 A shared understanding of goals and responsibilities prevents misunderstandings down the road.
 You should discuss the scope of the project in detail, defining what success looks like for both parties.
 This initial alignment ensures everyone is working toward the same objectives and provides a framework for measuring progress throughout the engagement.

-Establish a Project Management Plan
+Create a Clear Project Management Plan

 A PMTA submission has a lot of moving parts, from scientific testing to technical writing.
 A well-defined project management plan is the key to keeping everything organized and on schedule.
 Your consulting firm should assign a lead expert and a project manager to your account who will serve as your main points of contact.
 This plan should outline all the necessary steps, assign responsibilities, and set deadlines for each phase.
 Regular check-in meetings and progress reports will help track milestones and ensure the project stays on track and within budget, making the entire process feel much more manageable.